RahulThangavelu03/my-first/README.md

 if ($t < "20")
  {
-  echo "Have a good day!";
+  echo "Have a nice day!";
 }
  else
  {
-  echo "Have a good night!";
+  echo " good night!";
 }
 ?>
  </body>